AlexaYuqinD/Automatic-Image-Enhancement/README.md

 python style_transfer.py
 ```

-(Default photo: a0001.tif, can change manually)
+(Default photo: a0001.tif, can be changed manually)

 ## 2. Run DCGAN